 Graduates of unaccredited high schools or home-schooled students

 Students graduating from an unaccredited high school or who were home schooled must fulfill each of the following requirements:

-- Receive a combined score of 940 (average of 470) on two SAT subject tests.
-(Math Level I or IIC, and a second test of student’s choice.
-Students who do not take an SAT Subject test in a second language must prove language proficiency through another approved process.)
+- Receive a minimum score of 470 on each of two College Board SAT Subject Tests (Math level I or IIC and another test of the student’s choice).
+Students who do not take a SAT Subject Test in a second language must prove language proficiency through another process.

-- Meet the foreign language requirement (see foreign language requirement section).
+- Meet the second language requirement (see second language requirement section above).

 General Education Development (GED)